actfong/docker-workshop/README.md

 ```
 docker pull nginx                 # to pull the nginx image from docker hub
 docker images                     # show the list of images available on your machine
-docker run -p 80:80 nginx:alpine  # run your nginx image, port forward 80 to 80.
+docker run -p 80:80 nginx:latest  # run your nginx image, port forward 80 to 80.
-# In my case, the image was tagged with alpine, your tag might be different.
+# In my case, the image was tagged with latest, your tag might be different.

 ```